-The headteacher will speak to parents about serious incidents involving the use of force and to record such serious incidents.
+It is good practice for schools to speak to parents about serious incidents involving the use of force and to consider how best to record such serious incidents.
 It is up to schools to decide whether it is appropriate to report the use of force to parents.

-In deciding what is a serious incident, teachers should use their professional judgement and also consider the following:
+In deciding what is a serious incident, teachers should use their professional judgement and consider the following: